 In seventh grade, she asked her basketball coaches if her team could shoot layups after practice to raise money for Children’s Hospital.
 She ended up with almost $6,000.
 “I was so excited by that outcome that I decided to plan for something even bigger the next year,” she said.
 Grace has hosted “Layups for Lucy” every October since, around the time of Lucy’s birthday.
 In the early spring, she meets with several dozen students to plan the event’s activities, concessions and entertainment.
-Last year, there was an elementary basketball clinic, a free throw contest, a student vs. faculty basketball game, a DJ and a magician, a dance line, cheerleader performances, face painting, food and raffle baskets.
+Last year, there was an elementary basketball clinic, a free throw contest, a student versus faculty basketball game, a DJ and a magician, a dance line, cheerleader performances, face painting, food and raffle baskets.
 Grace approaches local and national businesses for sponsorships, oversees all aspects of the event, and meets with officials at the hospital to identify ways her donation can have the most impact.
-So far, Layups for Lucy has funded family outings at the zoo and ballpark, purchased Xboxes and iPads for young patients, and helped support a summer bereavement camp for siblings.
+So far, Layups for Lucy has helped start and support a summer bereavement camp for siblings, funded family outings at the zoo and ballpark, and purchased Xboxes and iPads for young patients.